daveaglick/daveaglick/input/posts/building-a-cloud-based-web-app-from-scratch.md

 <img src="/posts/images/cosmos4.png" class="img-responsive"></img>

 You need to give the collection and ID.
 Since this collection is going to be storing our customer documents I'm going to name it "customers".
 We also have to select a partitioning key that can be used for scaling the collection by distributing documents to other servers.
 I'm not that interested in this right now, so I'll just use "id" for my partitioning key as well as the document ID.
 And since we don't have a database yet (just a database *account* which can hold multiple *databases*) we'll also need to create one of those.
 I'm going to name the database the same as the account since it's the only database we'll need.

+Be careful with how you provision the account.
+If you want to control costs, make sure to change to a *Fixed* Storage Capacity and set the initial throughput to 400 RU/s.
+If yuo don't, you'll find your database costs are much higher than you would expect for a little experiment (ask me how I know).

 <img src="/posts/images/cosmos5.png" class="img-responsive"></img>